Punam-rmstu/Life_Expectancy_Prediction_Project/README.md

 ---
 ## **Project Overview**

-Life expectancy is a key indicator of a nation's health, socio-economic progress, and overall quality of life.
-Understanding and accurately predicting life expectancy provides insights into the combined effects of health, environmental, and economic factors, enabling targeted and effective public health strategies.

-This project leverages machine learning techniques to analyze global datasets, identifying critical predictors such as healthcare access, income levels, disease prevalence, and lifestyle choices.
-These models uncover patterns and trends that traditional methods might overlook.
+This project focuses on predicting life expectancy using machine learning techniques by analyzing various socio-economic, demographic, and health-related factors.
+It aims to provide actionable insights into how these variables influence life expectancy across different regions and populations.
+By leveraging data-driven approaches, the project highlights critical patterns and trends that can support better decision-making for public health and policy initiatives.

+## Objective

+The primary objectives of this project are:

+- To develop a machine learning model capable of accurately predicting life expectancy based on a wide range of factors, such as income, healthcare access, education, and lifestyle.
+- To identify and quantify the impact of key features that influence life expectancy, offering insights into areas where intervention can improve public health outcomes.
-The study aims to provide policymakers with actionable, data-driven insights to address health disparities and improve life expectancy, especially in resource-limited regions.
+- To provide governments, organizations, and businesses with actionable recommendations derived from the model to reduce disparities and improve quality of life globally.

-### **Objective**
-The goal of this project is to build a reliable machine learning pipeline capable of predicting life expectancy based on various health, demographic, and socioeconomic factors.
-By analyzing critical predictors, the project aims to uncover key drivers of life expectancy, providing actionable insights to improve public health strategies and optimize resource allocation.
-Additionally, the study emphasizes feature importance to guide policymakers in prioritizing impactful interventions for enhancing global health outcomes.

 ### **Significance**